steilerDev/duplicati_helper/README.md

 ## shutdown
 This script is a drop-in replacement for the shutdown procedure, checking if there are any running duplicati jobs and postponing the shutdown until all jobs finished.
 Upon calling `shutdown` it will notify all open terminals, that a shutdown is scheduled, but delayed.
 A scheduled shutdown can be canceled using `shutdown -c`.
 In case a shutdown is scheduled, `duplicatirc` will display that information.

-# Installation
-## Automatic installation (beta)
-You can use the installation script provided, to install mono, duplicati and the duplicati helper scripts, as well as configure everything.
-*DISCLAIMER*: I only tested this under Debian 7 and 8.
-The following command will download and execute the install script that will do all the work for you: `wget https://raw.githubusercontent.com/steilerDev/duplicati_helper/master/install.sh && chmod +x install.sh && ./install.sh && rm install.sh`

-## Manual installation
-In case the automatic installation does not work, or you don't trust my script, first install mono and duplicati according to the provided docs.
-My script should work within any shell.
-Currently the quiet mode only works if you have `gdb` installed.

-1. Clone the repository (suggested location: `/opt/duplicati_helper/`)
-2. Link binary: `ln -s /opt/duplicati_helper/duplicati /bin/duplicati`
-  * If you want to use the `quiet` workaround you need to install `gdb` and mono needs to have version 4.3.2.467, 4.4.x, or higher
-3. In case you want a shutdown delayed by running duplicati jobs, do the following:
-  * `mv /sbin/shutdown /sbin/shutdown-bin`
-  * `ln -s /opt/duplicati_helper/shutdown`
-  * Make sure the access rights to `/opt/duplicati_helper/shutdown` match `/sbin/shutdown-bin`
-4. In order to show the backup status during log-in on the console, include `source /opt/duplicati_helper/duplicatirc` in your `~/.bashrc` (or similiar depending on your bash)
-5. In case your system supports bash autocompletion and you want to use this feature for the duplicati script link the provided script to the auto completion directory: `ln -s /opt/duplicati_helper/duplicati_completion /etc/bash_completion.d/` (NOTE: Check if the linking was successfull using `. /etc/bash_completion`.
-You might be prompted an error, saying that there are to many levels of linkage.
-Just remove the link and re-link it again, this fixed it on my systems)
-6. Configure your general duplicati settings based on the provided example in `/opt/duplicati_helper/duplicati.conf.example`
-7. Configure your backups based on the provided example in `/opt/duplicati_helper/backup.conf.example`
-8. In order for the helper scripts to use your `duplicati.conf` file, you either need to move it to `/opt/duplicati_helper/duplicati.conf`, or you need to modify the second line (`source /opt/duplicati_helper/duplicati.conf`) of `duplicatirc`, `duplicati`, `duplicati_completion` and `shutdown`, pointing to your configuration path.